AugusteLef/MGC-2022/README.md

 mv fma_metadata/* Datasets
 ```
-The *fma_metadata* directory should contain the following files:
+The *Datasets/fma_metadata/* directory should contain the following files:
-- **tracks.csv**: per track metadata such as ID, title, artist, genres, tags and play counts, for all 106,574 tracks.
+- ***tracks.csv***: per track metadata such as ID, title, artist, genres, tags and play counts, for all 106,574 tracks.
-- **genres.csv**: all 163 genres with name and parent (used to infer the genre hierarchy and top-level genres).
+- ***genres.csv***: all 163 genres with name and parent (used to infer the genre hierarchy and top-level genres).
-- **features.csv**: common features extracted with [librosa](https://librosa.org/doc/latest/index.html).
+- ***features.csv***: common features extracted with [librosa](https://librosa.org/doc/latest/index.html).
-- **echonest.csv**: audio features provided by Echonest (now Spotify) for a subset of 13,129 tracks.
+- ***echonest.csv***: audio features provided by Echonest (now Spotify) for a subset of 13,129 tracks.

-the *fma_medium* directory should contain the following files
+the *Datasets/fma_medium/* directory should contain the following files
 - ***156 folders***: each cointaining tracks in .mp3 format

 ## Running Our Experiments

 Guidelines for running our experiments are presented here.
-We assume that the git-directory has been cloned, that the correct file structure has been set up (i.e. adding missing directories according to description above) and that the datasets have been downloaded and put in the Data directory.
+We assume that the git-directory has been cloned, that the correct file structure has been set up (i.e. adding missing directories according to description above) and that the datasets have been downloaded and put in the *Datasets/* directory.

 ### Further Preparations